wilfredinni/python-cheatsheet/docs/cheatsheet/file-directory-path.md

 </base-title>

-There are two main modules in Python that deals with path manipulation.
+There are two main modules in Python that deal with path manipulation.
 One is the `os.path` module and the other is the `pathlib` module.

 <base-disclaimer>